Product Selector

 Replica choice

 Lucidworks recommends using PULL and TLOG replicas.
 These replica types copy the index of the leader replica, which results in the same HNSW graph on every replica.
-When querying, the HNSW approximation query will be consistent and given a static index.
+When querying, the HNSW approximation query will be consistent given a static index.

 For more information, refer to Solr Types of Replicas.